nghia-vo/sarepy/doc/source/toc/section1.rst

 hitting the CCD chip directly (Fig. 7(a)).
 The second one is blobs (Fig. 7(b)) introduced by X-ray optics components in a synchrotron-based tomography system.
-These blobs can be shifted during data acquisition process due to the heat load resulting uncorrelated pixels between projections and the flat-field image.
+These blobs can be shifted during data acquisition process due to the heat load resulting in uncorrelated pixels between projections and the flat-field image.

 .. figure:: section1_figs/fig7.jpg
   :figwidth: 75 %